Dacryocystitis is the inflammation of the nasolacrimal sac related to impairment in the lacrimal drainage system and superimposed infection.

 Dacryocystitis has a bimodal distribution: neonates due to congenital abnormalities and, when acquired, usually affect individuals older than 40 years of age.

-Dacryocystitis is typically characterised by epiphora, erythema, and oedema in the region of the medial epicanthus and lacrimal puncta as the result of an infection of the nasolacrimal sac.
+Dacryocystitis is typically characterized by epiphora, erythema, and edema in the region of the medial epicanthus and lacrimal puncta as the result of an infection of the nasolacrimal sac.
 There is often mucopurulent discharge from the puncta and associated conjunctivitis.

 Obstruction or stricture of the nasolacrimal drainage is an underlying factor.